mrobith95/mr-mt5-arima/README.md

 #### using `get_data_recent.py`
 1. Edit the `train data name` column on `Pair Table` sheet for each symbol/timeframe rows there.
 This column would serve as training data name.
-2. Just run `get_data_recent.py` to obtain financial data on your MT5, either by double-click the file or run it via your IDE (python's IDLE / VScode)
+2. Run `get_data_recent.py` to obtain financial data on your MT5, either by double-click the file or run it via your IDE (python's IDLE / VScode)

 #### using `repair_history_data.py`
 1. Visit your MT5's History Center using View -> Symbols -> Bars.